Welcome to Munich, ARMY ♥

 Munich Ajussi’s final take

-The best concert day route is not the fastest route on paper.
+The right concert day route is not the fastest route on paper.
 It is the route that still works when the U6, the Esplanade, and Fröttmaning station are full of fans.

 Do not turn a beautiful concert into a transport problem.